jorgeAndoni/SentimentAnalyzer/README.md

 # SentimentAnalyzer
-Sentiment analyzer for Spanish documents using supervised and non-supervised classifiers
+Sentiment analyzer for Spanish documents using supervised and non-supervised classifiers.
+Here I implemented a set of experiments to address the global polarity classification task of Spanish Tweets of TASS 2015 at XXXI Congress of the Spanish Society for Natural Language Processing.
+I compared the main supervised classification algorithms for Sentiment Analysis.

 ## Datasets
 aa